mckinziebrandon/mckinziebrandon.github.io/notes/index.md

 # Explore My LaTeX Obsession

 Here you'll find my notes for various courses and textbooks I've read in my spare time.
 I have a passion for "making things look nice".
 Many of the little customizations you'll find in my notes are from LaTeX packages I've written.
-Each package is usually born in the hour-long google session of *why can't I make it look like [insert trivial change here]*.
-These notes would not be possible without my inability to ignore a formatting issue.

 ## [(In Progress) Deep Learning Notes]({{site.url}}/assets/pdf/CondensedSummaries.pdf)